redBearded23/infoSecNotes/infosec_notes/OwaspZAP.md

     - easiest way to use it is with HTMLUnit
     - To install HTML Unit use the command `sudo apt install libjenkins-htmlunit-core-js-java`
     - then select HtmlUnity from the Ajax Spider Dropdown
+    - Ajax-Spidering with authentication:
+      1. Identify the session cookie (if not identified by default, look at the params Tab and flag a Cookie as Session Token)
+      2. then do some Browsing with that session token to browse the application with a valid session cookie
+      3. Set an active session from the Http Sessions tab
+      4. identify and exclude the Log Off rquest from the spider (and scanner, and proxy, if required)
+      5. then we can Ajax-Spider the web app with a valid authentication cookie